 Are you tired of the same-old ways to make money online, e.g., blogs, affiliate marketing, or freelancing?

 Email newsletter businesses are refreshingly hot in 2021.
 Some newsletters like the DailySkimm have millions of followers and make millions of dollars in return.
-Every day people are running paid newsletters and making a living.
+Every day people are running paid newsletters to make a living.
 Still, the concept of email newsletters as a business is not well understood.

 In today's post, we'll explain what an email newsletter business is.
-You'll see examples of successful newsletters.
+You'll see examples of successful newsletters and how newsletter advertising has worked for them.
 And if you're thinking of starting a newsletter, try Letterhead to manage your business.

 Sounds good?
 Let's go: